giovanne123/Ecoflow_Powerstream_HomeAssistant_Automation_Documentation/README.md

 TOKEN=my_token
 TOKEN_VAL=my_secret_for_token
 ```
--	(optional) Nodejs Powerstream Container with nodejs-server waiting for request to change AC output Watts or Power Supply Mode on Powerstream
+* (optional) Nodejs Powerstream Container with nodejs-server waiting for request to change AC output Watts or Power Supply Mode on Powerstream
-o	_Without container: “node server.js”_ can be used also without a container when nodejs is installed in OS, container usage is currently my preferred way
+*  _Without container: “node server.js”_ can be used also without a container when nodejs is installed in OS, container usage is currently my preferred way
-o	Docker already running for my HA
+* Docker already running for my HA
-o	Create Container (may vary on the personal needs)
+* Create Container (may vary on the personal needs)
-        Dockerfile:
+  * Dockerfile:

 ```
 FROM node:latest